nickmorales/imagebreed_dockerfile/README.md

     docker attach breedbase_web
     ```

-- To fully debug, log into the container.
-You can find the container id using
+- To fully debug, log into the breedbase_web container:

     ```bash
     docker exec -it breedbase_web bash